 In a Pension Sharing Order, a percentage of the pension fund is separated for the receiving spouse to benefit from on retirement.

 With off-setting, the spouse can off-set the other spouse’s interest in their pension by allocating other assets of the same or similar value, such as the family home.

-A pre-nuptial agreement is an agreement between a couple before they marry or enter into a civil partnership, which sets out who owns what in respect of the couple’s assets, money and property and sets out how these will be divided if the relationship should break down.
+A pre-nuptial agreement is an agreement between a couple before they marry or enter into a civil partnership.
+It sets out who owns what in respect of the couple’s assets, money and property and how these will be divided if the relationship should break down.

 Pre-nuptial agreements are currently not legally enforceable in Northern Ireland, but they can be taken into consideration as long as they were prepared and signed in the right way.

 We have used Sean on many occasions in the last 20 or so years and have always found him to be very professional and thorough in every thing we have asked him to do for us .
 His mannerism and friendly approach has always been excellent .
 We could never find a fault with anything he’s done for us and have and still do recommend him to everyone.